 You want your beloved bird to live a long, healthy life.
 Did you know that some everyday activities you do, such as cooking, riding in the car, smoking in the house, and more might pose a hazard to your pal?
 Find out how to minimize or eliminate hazards in your bird’s home environment.
+Then find out how well you recall what your read by taking the quiz.
+Click the quiz button below!

 Playing With Fire: Tobacco & Pet Birds